-As Substack provides an iframe, you can't really control the look of your signup form whereas with Revue you can customize everything.
+Since Substack only provides an iframe, you can't control the look of your signup form.
+On Revue, you can customize everything.

 Comments on Posts

-Both have a publication page with past issues but Substack takes a step ahead with comments support on issues.
+Both Substack and Revue allow comments.
+But, Substack takes a step ahead with comments support on issues.

 Commenting is important for building community within your newsletter.
 There are ways around this, but Substack makes it just a little bit easier.

 Revue has multiple integrations which include Twitter, LinkedIn, Medium, Zapier, Instagram and much more which makes it very easy to produce content.